Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Award — US $40,000 over 1-year period (Funding for this award was provided by Barth Syndrome Foundation and Barth Syndrome Trust)

-As at 2015, we have funded nearly $260 000 in research projects related to Barth syndrome.
+As at 2024 BS UK has funded over £300 000 in different research projects related to Barth syndrome.

 If you are a scientist interested in this multidisciplinary condition, please contact us to see how we can help.